The Black Box Testing Model explores a metaphoric reflection to identify

 2-Physiological Mechanisms

-Input enters through an oral channel in a physiological framework.
-Water interacts and mixes with several components in Biological Systems.
-Water can absorb Biological Components, and Excess Water can evacuate.
+through an oral channel in a physiological framework.
+Water can absorb biological

 Definition: Water is the Input, and urine is the outcome within physiological Systems.